Helping Agribusiness Thrive Locally, Nationally and Internationally

-We have offices in the San Joaquin Valley, California, the largest food-producing region in the world, and in Nogales, Arizona, one of the primary ports of entry for fresh fruits and vegetables from Mexico into the United States.
+We have offices in the San Joaquin Valley, California, the largest food-producing region in the United States and one of the largest food producing regions in the world, and in Nogales, Arizona, one of the primary ports of entry for fresh fruits and vegetables from Mexico into the United States.
 We have a long history of assisting clients in every role within the produce industry by providing the practical experience, knowledge and legal expertise that is unique to agribusiness.

 WHAT WE DO

+Fennemore’s AgBiz Team is one of the most robust legal groups In the West!
 We have developed a unique expertise representing farmers, growers, packers, shippers, distributors, importers, exporters, processors, dairies, wineries, cooperatives, investors, lenders, insurance providers and others involved in the food production industry with local, national and international operations.
-With offices located the Central San Joaquin Valley, the largest food producing region in the world and Nogales, Arizona, one of the primary ports of entry for fresh fruits and vegetables from Mexico into the United States, and decades of expertise in all aspects of agribusiness and agricultural law, our firm is uniquely positioned to serve the agricultural community.
+With offices located throughout California, including in the Central Valley, the largest food producing region in the United States and one of the largest food producing regions in the world and Nogales, Arizona, one of the primary ports of entry for fresh fruits and vegetables from Mexico into the United States, and decades of expertise in all aspects of agribusiness and agricultural law, our firm is uniquely positioned to serve the agricultural community.